Analyze Your Needs

 Factors that affect Aircraft Value

-FIRST PERFORM A THOROUGH PHONE SCREENING BEFORE GOING TO SEE AN AIRPLANE.
+OBTAIN THE MOST INFORMATION POSSIBLE BEFORE GOING TO SEE AN AIRPLANE.
 The following will be questions to ask your seller:

 This will be a major factor on resale value of your aircraft.
 The closer an engine is to its recommended time between overhaul (TBO), the less its value.
 Equally important is a record of consistent use coupled with a good maintenance program.
 Regular use helps keep seals and other engine components lubricated and in good shape.